dotnet/AspNetCore.Docs/aspnetcore/fundamentals/startup.md

 ::: moniker-end

 The `Startup` class is specified when the app's [host](xref:fundamentals/index#host) is built.
-The `Startup` class is usually specified by calling the [WebHostBuilderExtensions.UseStartup\<TStartup>](xref:Microsoft.AspNetCore.Hosting.WebHostBuilderExtensions.UseStartup*) method on the host builder:
+The `Startup` class is typically specified by calling the [WebHostBuilderExtensions.UseStartup\<TStartup>](xref:Microsoft.AspNetCore.Hosting.WebHostBuilderExtensions.UseStartup*) method on the host builder:

 ::: moniker range="< aspnetcore-3.0"